AGIBOT Humanoid Robots: Price, Specs & Where to Buy (2026)

 X2 Price From ~$20,000+

-Target Market Manufacturing, logistics, hospitality, entertainment, research, education
+Target Market Manufacturing, logistics, hospitality, entertainment, research, education, security

 For available humanoid alternatives with established North American distribution, compare pricing at BotInfo.ai.